LibCrowds/docs/docs/collections/volumes.md

 To update a volume, locate it in the table and click **Update**.

+Note that if projects have already been built using the volume you will only be able to update the thumbnail.
+Otherwise, we would risk breaking functions that rely on consistent volume details, such as results aggregation.

 ![A screenshot of the update volume page](/assets/img/collection/volumes-update.png?raw=true)
 <br><small>*A screenshot of the update volume page*</small>